-Step 1: Understand how government mandates affect your company
+Step 1: Understand if and how government mandates affect your company

 If you are based in the US, you're probably familiar with the mandate for any employers with 100 or more employees will need to ensure their people are vaccinated or tested weekly to come on-site.
 But the US isn't the only country rolling out nationwide guidelines.
 It’s essential to understand how this affects your company so you are prepared when the federal mandate goes into effect.
 This will ensure your organization remains compliant and avoids any costly legal issues.
 Do your research to understand if your workplace is impacted by any regulations.

 Step 2: Implement a seamless and secure way for employees to submit their proof of vaccination or test results